helm/helm/docs/design/chart_format.md

 * Providing a method for verifying immutability of a version by checksum
 * Removing vendor reliance
 * Separating the concept of code from the concept of release artifact

+We want to make clear that a chart may be developed in any place (such as Github repositories).
+This aside is referring to released and versioned charts that can be stored and shared.
+We do not dictate where a chart is developed.

 ## Chart References: Long form, short form, and local reference
 There are three reference forms for a chart.
 A fully qualified (long) form, a mnemonic (short) form, and a local path spec.